clesleycode/natural-language-processing/README.md

 To accomplish sentiment analysis computationally, we have to use techniques that will allow us to learn from data that's already been labeled.

+So what's the first step?
+Splitting labeled data we have into two pieces, one that can "train" data and the other to give us insight on how well our model is performing.

 #### 6.1.1 Training Data

 #### 6.1.2 Test Data

 ### 6.2 Building a Classifier

+#### 6.2.1 Features
 ```python

 def get_words(tweets):